Best Dictation Apps for macOS in 2026: Complete Guide (Free & Paid)

 Pick based on your workflow:

-- Heavy typing across many apps → mrmr or Willow
+- Heavy typing across many apps → Willow or Aqua

 - Need offline privacy → Superwhisper or Spokenly